steel/sprockets-derailleur/README.md

   # If not set will use SPROCKETS_DERAILLEUR_WORKER_COUNT environment variable
   # and if that's also not set, then will use the number of processors
   # config.worker_count = 8

+  # Has the same effect as setting the rails cache file store to be the new
+  # thread safe sprockets derailleur one, but monkey patches methods instead of
+  # instantiating new object.
+  # config.use_sprockets_derailleur_file_store = false
 end
 ```